rutujajangle/LiteraryOracle_AI_Agent/README.md

 # LiteraryOracle_AI_Agent
-A RAG assistant that delivers detailed literary analyses of novels from Gutenberg.
+This repository implements a retrieval-augmented generation (RAG) system that leverages GPT‑4 via the OpenAI API, LangChain, and FAISS to deliver detailed literary analyses of texts from Project Gutenberg.
+The project includes specialized prompt templates for character extraction, genre classification, storyline summarization, and general literary analysis, all wrapped in a modular, class-based design with an interactive Streamlit UI for seamless exploration.